esmaxness/esmaxness.github.io/_posts/2023-08-01-rinasense.md

-A instance of the RINAsense architecture is available as open source in i2CAT [Github Reposiroty](https://github.com/Fundacio-i2CAT/rinasense)
+A instance of the RINAsense architecture is available as open source in i2CAT [Github Reposiroty](https://github.com/Fundacio-i2CAT/rinasense).
+More details and experimental tests can be found in the [RINAsense conference paper](https://ieeexplore.ieee.org/document/10084905/).